Spectral EEG (sEEG), PrTMS®, & NeuroSync™

 • Under- or over-activity in emotional regulation areas

-• Communication issues between brain regions
+• Communication disruptions between brain regions

 We use sEEG to: